babu111/arxiv_recommender/README.md

 **User Needs:**
 - A fast and easy way to keep up with newly published ML papers.
 - Personalized recommendations to avoid overwhelming lists of irrelevant content.
-- A simple interface to track papers they’ve already read.
+- A simple interface to track papers they've already read.
 - The ability to give feedback (e.g., thumbs up/down) to improve future recommendations.

 #### Key Deliverables